jupiterjs/javascriptmvc-site/public/tutorials/migrate.md

 ## Listening to model and history changes

-The notifications via Openajax have been dropped in favour of the Observable mechanism.
+The notifications via OpenAJAX have been dropped in favor of the [jQuery.Observe Observable] mechanism.

 ## Controller History

+Controller history was dropped in 3.2 in favor of [jQuery.route routes].